Guide to the Different US Embassy Visa Types

 Returning Resident Visa

-NNU Immigration are a team of US immigration attorneys based in central London, in close proximity to the London Embassy.
-We can advise on all types of US visa applications, and guide applicants through the visa category selection processs, petitioning and preparation for the US visa interview.
-Contact us for specialist advice on a US visa petition.
+NNU Immigration is a team of US immigration attorneys based in the US and UK.
+We advise on all types of US visa applications and support applicants with category selection, petition strategy and interview preparation.
+Contact us for specialist guidance on your US visa options and to book a fixed-fee telephone consultation to discuss your circumstances with one of our attorneys.

 What are the different types of US visas?